EoinMcLoughlin5/PythonProblems/README.md

 Problem 7

-when addint the input, you
+when adding the input, you

 Reference
 https://www.programiz.com/python-programming/examples/square-root